lowerednonce/dexportiti/README.md

 - [X] rather than using `exported["key"] = value`, move to `exported = {"key": value, etc...}`
 ### features
 - [X] export of threads
-- [ ] export of guild information (in progress)
+- [X] export of guild information (in progress)
 - [X] export of non-text channels
+- [ ] export of emojis/stickers
+- [ ] make the dates saved UNIX timestamps
 - [ ] local web UI
   - [ ] display server information/statistics
   - [ ] reconstruct server from save
-  - [ ] save and use CDN served content locally (attachments/avatars/icons/emojis/stickers)
+  - [X] save and use CDN served content locally (attachments/avatars/icons/emojis/stickers)

 * self-bot to download DMs/servers that you don't have admin access to? (this is a ToS infraction, ~and might require a significantly different approach~)
   * looked into it, it **does** violate the ToS, but it does not require that much code refactor.